-- For the purposes of the modelling done as part of the VPA discussions, the CUDP yield was assumed to be 6,000 dwellings. - For the purposes of the modelling done as part of the VPA discussions, the West Dapto Urban Release Area was assumed to be at full development (circa 2060 scenario).
+For the purposes of the modelling done as part of the VPA discussions, the CUDP yield was assumed to be 6,000 dwellings.
+There would be no impact to the VPA given the yield review is for 6,000 dwellings.